electron-userland/electron-builder/.changeset/tall-toes-rule.md

 ---
-"app-builder-lib": minor
+"app-builder-lib": patch
 ---

-Fix snapcraft support for core22 and core24
+fix snapcraft support for core22 and core24